colinblatherwick/ChatGPT/README.md

 **Prompt example for producing a polymer sales dataset using Exxon Mobil grades**

 You will produce a dataset for Exxon Mobil's Polymer division.
+You can find the csv with the rest of the files.

 The grades/products are:
 PP1013H1